teazy1910/teazy1910/README.md

 - 🌱 I’m currently learning web development at coding bootcamps europe
-- 💬 Ask me about anything.
-I'll try to answer soon.
-- 📫 How to reach me: tanjadietz.com

 - 💭 “Talent is a pursued interest.
 Anything that you're willing to practice, you can do.”
 - 💭 “Don’t give up trying to do what you really want to do.”